 There are also instructional videos covering a range of topics on their YouTube channel.

-And if you still cannot find what you are looking for then you can easily contact them direct for support.
+And if you still cannot find what you are looking for then you can easily contact them directly for support.

-You are able to send them a message, conduct a live chat, (which is available 24/7), or call them.
+You can send them a message, conduct a live chat, (which is available 24/7), or call them.

 Pros & Cons

 ✔ Millions of records for you to search through